Ajitha99/Remember-MERN/README.md

 ### REMEMBER TO CODE
 <hr/>

+Why remember when you have 'Remeber to code!'?

+Did some stack overflow code worked - write a blog on how and where you used it.

+You wrote a custom code... create a code snippet!

+So you don't have to remember all these!
+Just remember "<REMEMBER/> TO CODE".

-REMEMBER is a coding blog website, where user can have access to all the blogs and code snippets posted by different users.
+REMEMBER TO CODE is a coding blog website, where user can have access to all the blogs and code snippets posted by different users.
 User can create, update, delete blog posts and code snipppets.

 ### Getting Started
 <hr/>